CommitHub/CommitHub-Blog/src/pages/blogs/04-06-2020-whats-new-vue3/index.md

 One of Vue's bottleneck is how the traditional virtual DOM's performance is determined by the total size of the template rather than the dynamic content in it.
 This is because when dynamic content updates on the template it recursively goes down the tree to find the dynamic element and then update it.
-This is highly inneficient cost of resources because even if some attributes are static it checks the props to make sure if any have changed.
+This is a highly inefficient cost of resources because even if some attributes are static it checks the props to make sure if any have changed.

 ```
 <template>